LivelyKernel/lively4-core/doc/stories.md

   - format for file
   - delete/create file
   - what is filename?
 What is id?
-- allow links to github stories tags   e.g. useable in this list  #open #123
+- allow links to github stories tags e.g. useable in this list #LivelyTools #open #123
   - the repository should be defined in the context and not the link
   - explicit global links should be possible
 - use story tags in commit messages  #open #141